Miserlou/django-welcome/README.md

     WELCOME_FROM_EMAIL = 'Your Name <yourname@project.tld>'
     ```

 4. Create templates for your emails.
-These live in %%TEMPLATE_DIR%%/email/welcome_subject.html and %%TEMPLATE_DIR%%/email/welcome_body.html.
+These live in %%TEMPLATE_DIR%%/email/welcome.tpl.
 These have access to a User object titled _user_ if you want to get their full name or other parts of their profile.
 Remember to include important information for your users!
 Include a personal message, perhaps a link to a feedback survey, and your personal contact information (Email/Twitter/Phone number) so that customers can call you up directly.

 5. Execute it with manage.py. _since_ defines the number of minutes since sign up to send to recent users, default 60.